AlgoMaster Logo

 Intuition

-The array is sorted.
-That's a direct signal for binary search.
-But there's a twist: we're not searching for an exact match.
-We want the smallest element that is strictly greater than the target.
-This is a classic "find the leftmost position satisfying a condition" variant of binary search.
+We are not searching for an exact match.
+We want the smallest element that is strictly greater than the target, which is the "find the leftmost position satisfying a condition" variant of binary search.

-The clever part is the wrap-around handling.
-By initializing result = 0 before the loop, if we never find any letter greater than the target, result stays at 0 and we naturally return the first element.
-No special-case code needed.
+The wrap-around is handled by initializing result = 0 before the loop.
+If no letter is greater than the target, result never changes and we return the first element, with no special case at the end.

 Algorithm